whampson/gta3-cargen-editor/README.md

 Credits
 -------
-Program written by W. Hampson (thehambone).
+Program written by Wes Hampson (thehambone).
 Special thanks to GTAKid667 for providing feedback and support during development, as well as the Idaho icon!